Mindful and Compassionate Leadership

 Assessments

-• Assessment 2: In-class presentation and discussion paper (40%)
+• Assessment 2: Presentation and discussion paper (40%, due in workshop week)

 APPLY TO NAN TIEN INSTITUTE NOW